 (Free) These are residential placements for individuals age 18-27.
 Via the "Workaway" international friendship & volunteering network.
 They stay for 2 to 8 weeks studying and helping out and connecting with the local community.
 So far we have had volunteers from : Switzerland, Germany, France, Italy, USA, South Korea.The scheme has proved popular both with students across Europe and with the local community.
 We now have students from the E.U. booked in until 17 April 2019.

-5. UNEMPLOYED FACILITIES: (Free) Special programmes have been created for unemployed people age 18-28.
-This provides the individual with: learning skills; cv improving; interview techniques; confidence building; general education enhancement in a range of subjects; and improving your employability.
+5. UNEMPLOYED FACILITIES: (Free) Special programmes for age 18-28 provide individuals with: learning skills; cv improving; interview techniques; confidence building; general education enhancement to improve employability.

 The atmosphere is non-formal and supportive.
-And usually one to one teaching/mentoring.
-These programmes are free and no previous experience or qualifications are required.
+No previous experience or qualifications are required.

 To apply for any of these opportunities simply send brief details of yourself to:

 EXPLORE: Further information about my free educational opportunities and how to apply by clicking clicking here >>>>Studies

 8. WORKSHOPS on wildlife, conservation, environmental studies, habitats, and other subjects will be held at various times throughout the summer months. _____________________

 9. COMMUNITY PROJECTS : A variety of communuty projects are now being established for local people.
 For example:

 Wildlife audits; Talks by various wildlife, gardening, conservation, and environment groups; Garden open days for local villages; Music workshops; Walks; Sculpture exhibition; Wildlife trails; Butterfly Watch; Conservation gardening; Birdwatch; Meditation; Garden spirituality; Art classes; Local environmental studies; Apiary; Garden sacred spaces; Teamsnship.

 10. ELDERLY SUPERVISED VISITS: (Free) We welcome group visits to the garden by small groups, with their carers, from local retirement homes.

 VOLUNTEERS to help out in any aspect of the garden are always welcome.
 Anyone over age 16 is welcome.
 No expertise or experience required.
 Tools and refreshments provided.